DmytroBashynskiy/CLI_Calculator/README.md

 ## Error Handling
 - If user entered the wrong output (which is possible), calculator should print the `Wrong expression: <Reason>` message, where `<Reason>` is the explanation (for example, division by zero)

-## Advanced Task
-For now, calculator must work with integers only.
-You can add decimal numbers to your implementation.
-Use `/` for integer division and `//` for floor division (`5 // 2` = 2.5).

-## Notes
-- You can use any algorithm for the implementation.
-One of the most popular methods is using [Reverse Polish Notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation).
-You can find some examples here: https://habr.com/ru/post/282379/